Radio Times: History and profile

 On 4 April 2023, the radio pages had a major refresh to provide listings by adding three services (Boom Radio, Greatest Hits Radio, and Times Radio), as well as a restyled podcasts section to improve pick of the best audio on demand.

+On 3 February 2026, Radio Times underwent its first significant masthead refresh in more than 20 years, aiming to reposition itself for a rapidly changing media.
+The new design drew on the magazine's heyday between the 1970s and 1990s, reinterpreting the logo for a modern context balances with clarity and confidence.
+As from 31 March of that year, the programme pages for television and radio were tweaked, with 5's schedules placed on the main channels and BBC Four moved back to its Freeview section after a ten-year absence.

 Circulation

 In 1934, Radio Times achieved a circulation of two million and its net profit in that year was more than one quarter of the total BBC licence income.
 By the 1950s, Radio Times had grown to be the magazine with the largest circulation in Europe, with an average sale of 8.8 million in 1955.
-Following the 1969 relaunch, circulation indeed dropped by about a quarter of a million, it would take several years to recover but the magazine remained ahead of glossier lifestyle-led competitor, TV Times.
+Following the 1969 relaunch, circulation dropped by about a quarter of a million; it would take several years to recover but the magazine remained ahead of its glossier lifestyle-led competitor, TV Times.
 In the mid-1970s, it was just over four million; but in 2013 it was just over one million.

-Between January and June 1990, Radio Times had its audited circulation of 2.8 million and TV Times of 2.7 million within a year before the deregulation of television listings as they both had exclusivity of the future BBC and other commercial broadcasters respectively.
+Between January and June 1990, Radio Times had an audited circulation of 2.8 million and TV Times of 2.7 million in the year before the deregulation of television listings, as they both had exclusivity of the future BBC and other commercial broadcasters respectively.

 During a major revamp in April 2010, Radio Times was the third-biggest-selling magazine in the United Kingdom.
 However, according to the Audit Bureau of Circulations, the magazine experienced about 2.2% year-on-year decrease to an average weekly sale of 1,648,000 in the second half of 2009.
 It averaged a circulation per issue of 497,852 between July and December 2020, versus 1,041,826 for TV Choice and 690,617 for What's on TV.